shweps13/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  ==> Relational databases stores data like in usual tables with columns and rows.
+SQL - Structured Query Language, this is non-programming language for work with data from relational databases.

 - [ ] Why do tables need a `primary key`?

+  ==> Thay need primary keys to uniquely identify each row

 - [ ] What is the name given to a table column that references the primary key on another table.

+  ==> A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  ==> Many to many needs a third table

 ## Minimum Viable Product